saeedishayan76/LocationTracking/README.md

 # LocationTracking(Support Android 13)

-in this project im write a service for track user location in foreground and background im handle Android 13 Notification Permission and Android 11 or higher permission issues and use EventBus for publish message to subscriber
+in this project im write a service for track user location in foreground and background, im using FusedLocationClient for track User location. im handle Android 13 Notification Permission and Android 11 or higher permission issues and use EventBus for publish message to subscriber